 Discount Programs Don’t Serve You or Your Whales

-Look, there are some benefits to discount-based loyalty programs.
-According to Forrester Research, retail loyalty program participants spend, on average, $42.33 more than non-participants (note I used the word “participants” and not “members”).
+There are some benefits to discount-based loyalty programs.
+According to Forrester Research, retail loyalty program participants spend, on average, $42.33 more than non-participants.
+(Note we use the word “participants” and not “members.”)
 And if you’re big enough, you can use the loyalty card data to inform your marketing activities.

 Leaving the Discount Program Behind

 But what if you’re not a giant company, like a CVS or Stop & Shop?
 For most brands, it’s hard to justify a discount card program.
 The brands that have moved beyond the discount card to true membership understand a few things.

 These brands get that a one-size-fits-all approach doesn’t work and that they need to tailor benefits segment by segment.
 They realize they need a balanced portfolio of benefits that resonates with the target segment.